OUTLOOK 2022: Central Europe and the Baltic states

 International politics

-The radical rightwing governments in Budapest and Warsaw remain locked in conflict with Brussels over a range of issues sparked by their attempts to consolidate their rule – notably by limiting judicial independence – and pursue populist culture wars against sexual minorities that violate EU values.
+The radical right-wing governments in Budapest and Warsaw remain locked in conflict with Brussels over a range of issues sparked by their attempts to consolidate their rule – notably by limiting judicial independence – and pursue populist culture wars against sexual minorities that violate EU values.
 Orban’s Hungary is also in the dock for rampant corruption and its failure to prosecute it.

-The EU Commission finally seems to have found a credible weapon to fight the populist contagion by threatening to hold up financial flows if the rule of law is breached and EU money put at risk.
+The European Commission finally seems to have found a credible weapon to fight the populist contagion by threatening to hold up financial flows if the rule of law is breached and EU money put at risk.
 Unless the Commission cravenly backs down, it is difficult to see a solution to this impasse until there is political change in both countries, something that still unfortunately appears uncertain.

 Warsaw and Budapest have also become more isolated in the EU following the electoral defeat of populist governments in Slovakia in 2020 and in Czechia at the October 2021 general election, as well as the replacement of German Chancellor Angela Merkel by a centre-left coalition.
 The Visegrad Group of the four Central European countries, which Orban has weaponised in his battles against the EU, looks likely to become increasingly moribund now, though the V4 might still occasionally unite to fight Brussels’ policy on climate change or on migration, if there is another wave.